 Annual maintenance on the Pipeline ROW includes mowing to reduce tree growth and to keep the tall grasses from impeding visual inspection of the pipeline corridor.
 Off-road vehicle intrusion has been reduced greatly compared to the early 1990's, and now occurs primarily when gates are left open during logging operations or to allow recreational access.
 Noxious weed control is conducted several times each year, as different species are more noticeable at different times of the growing season.
-Mowing helps to reduce some of the noxious weed infestations, but herbicide applications outside of riparian buffers and the City of Sultan's watershed are the most effective means of control.
+Mowing helps to reduce some of the noxious weed infestations and prevent seed production in some cases, but herbicide applications outside of riparian buffers and the City of Sultan's watershed are the most effective and efficient means of control.
 Mapping with GPS has helped to promote repeated visits to sites that in previous years were infested, enabling closer monitoring and control of weeds.